• Home

 How to Turn Thrift Store Finds into Christmas Gifts - ideas and inspiration for unique Christmas presents on a budget.

 Thrift shopping is a great way to save money year-round.
 You can get children’s clothing cheaply, housewares, and even furniture.
-Just about anything you need for your home (besides food of course) can be bought at the thrift store.
+Just about anything you need for your home can be bought at the thrift store.
 Did you ever consider doing your Christmas shopping there, though?
-For most people, giving used gifts is a social no-no; however, if you are crafty or just know where to look, you can get incredible thrift store gifts!
-Here is your guide to turning thrift store finds into Christmas Gifts
+For most people, giving used gifts is a social no-no; however, if you are crafty or just know where to look, you can find incredible thrift store gifts!
+Here is your guide to turning thrift store finds into Christmas Gifts.

 Thrift Store Christmas Gift Ideas